Innovative Project Grants - Frequently Asked Questions

 - Consideration is given to finding to execute projects, while still meeting the project objectives.
 For instance, whenever possible, local sections are encouraged to use low-cost or free meeting facilities and advertising (e.g., through local section or sponsoring organization newsletters).

 As funding permits, it may be possible to receive support for a second year of a previously funded project.
-The maximum allowable award will be 50% of the original amount funded (not 50% of the original amount requested).
+The maximum allowable award will be 50% of the original amount requested in the second proposal.
 To be considered for follow-up funding, the application deadline must be met; the application must clearly indicate how the results from the initial evaluation plan are to be incorporated into enhancement of the program.
 A second year of funding will also only be considered if it is clearly shown that the seed money provided will allow the project to become an on-going section activity.
-The IPG Final Report (see form) must be submitted prior to on-going approvals being made.
+The IPG Final Report must be submitted prior to on-going approvals being made.

 You may distribute an evaluation to attendees upon the conclusion of your program.
 Evaluation templates for program final report form will also provide some ideas, as will these model final reports from previously completed IPGs:and can be modified to suit your needs.
 Reading the